 resume, transcript and references is:

-The Jewish Federation of Collier County has a proud tradition and responsibility of helping our Jewish youth with scholarships for various Jewish camps and programs available throughout the country and the world.
+The Jewish Federation of Greater Naples has a proud tradition and responsibility of helping our Jewish youth with scholarships for various Jewish camps and programs available throughout the country and the world.
 One of our priorities is a focus on our youth and youth-related programs, as they represent the future of our Jewish community.

 The forthcoming summer should be no different than last summer for our students.
 Again, qualifying students will have an opportunity to apply for partial scholarships through the Federation.
 If your child or a child you know is deserving of a scholarship and wants to have a rewarding Jewish summer experience, we urge you to submit an application.